Tahir Shah: Childhood

-Tahir Shah's childhood passport photo.

-Shah was born in London and brought up largely in the county of Kent, where his family lived at Langton House, a Georgian mansion in the village of Langton Green near Royal Tunbridge Wells.
-The property had been owned previously by the family of Robert, Lord Baden-Powell, founder of the Boy Scout Movement.
+Shah was born in London and brought up in Langton House a Georgian country house in the Kent village of Langton Green.
+The property had been owned previously by the family of Robert, Lord Baden-Powell, founder of the'Boy Scout Movement.
 Shah has described how, as a child, he played in the woods which are said to have first interested Baden-Powell in the outdoors.

 Shah's father, the writer and thinker Idries Shah, surrounded himself with a diverse coterie of people, most of whom were interested in his published work.
 They included Nobel Laureate Doris Lessing, poet Robert Graves, American novelists J. D. Salinger and Lisa Alther, psychologist Robert E. Ornstein, as well as the pioneer of radar "Coppy" Laws, the garden designer Russell Page, and the actor Walter Gotell.
 Shah maintains that much of his education derived from spending time with such a varied group of people.

 His first appearance on television was in the 1972 BBC documentary about his father, Dream Walkers: One Pair of Eyes, in which Shah, his sisters, and their friends, are seen listening to Idries Shah tell the tale of The Lion Who Saw Himself in the Water.

 Shah has described how his Latin tutor appeared at the front door "white as a sheet", at having spotted the renowned classicist Robert Graves digging a ditch at the front of Langton House; and how Doris Lessing encouraged him to read folktales and, later, encouraged his enthusiasm for travel.

 During his childhood, Shah and his sisters would be taken to Morocco for extended periods, where his grandfather lived until his death in November 1969.
-Described in his book The Caliph's House, the journeys introduced Shah to "a realm straight out of The Arabian Nights."
+Described in his book The Caliph's House, the journeys introduced Shah to "a realm straight out of The Arabian Nights".